 Tax treatment of mortgage interest may vary by country and individual circumstances and is not reflected in this gross-cost example.

 Over time, ownership cost includes more than the first-year monthly payment.
-Long-term exposure typically includes total interest paid, property tax changes, insurance adjustments, major capital repairs, and (in Canada) possible renewal and term changes.
+Long-term exposure typically includes total interest paid, property tax changes, insurance adjustments, major capital repairs, and possible refinancing or renewal risk depending on mortgage structure.

-If you’re short on time, start with closing costs, property taxes, and repairs & maintenance — those are where many surprises come from.
+If you’re short on time, start with closing costs, property taxes, repairs & maintenance, and the full 5- and 10-year ownership breakdown.

 Note: This site is educational and does not replace legal, financial, tax, or engineering advice.
 See the disclaimer.